ohadmanor/blender-osm-large-scale-creator/README.md

 	3. gui\__init__.py - add responce to extewrnal script.
 	4. util\transverse_mercator.py - fix the building position accuracy around the glob (not localy tile) during export

-5 Create working enviroment
+5. Create working enviroment:
 	the stage can be done by script or manual to do tha following:
 		1. Install 3d-tiles-tools (https://github.com/CesiumGS/3d-tiles-tools) - this tool convert GLB files to 3DTiles (.b3dm)
 		2. Configure blsom in the blender the script to do that is in the 3DTiles_Scripts - ENV_Install.bat

 6. Start to create you tiles: